DanielF21/rag-recipes/README.md

 # rag-recipes
-This project utilizes a Retrieval Augmented Generation (RAG) pipeline to provide tailored recipe suggestions to simplify meal planning
+This project utilizes a Retrieval Augmented Generation (RAG) pipeline to provide recipe suggestions for Mexican food